edgio-docs/edgio-docs/src/pages/guides/app_security/managed_rules.md

 -   The purpose of a rule set is to protect your origin servers.
-As a result, managed rules are only applied to requests that will be served from your web servers.
-WAF does not use them to screen requests for cached content served directly from the edge of our network.
+As a result, managed rules are only applied to requests that will be served from your web servers. {{ PRODUCT_SECURITY }} does not use them to screen requests for cached content served directly from the edge of our network.

--   A Security Application Manager configuration determines the enforcement action that will take place when a request is identified as a threat as a result of a managed rule.
+-   A Security Application configuration determines the enforcement action that will take place when a request is identified as a threat as a result of a managed rule.